Token Program Proposals (TPPs)

 • MECHANIC: Token Programs should deploy self-executing smart-contracts that are designed to distribute tokens autonomously based on predefined conditions or metrics ("mechanics").
 Every mechanic should support ZKsync adoption and innovation, and include the following:

-• PLAN: Outline a long-term project plan (for example 6-months to 2+ years) with outcomes, milestones, and deliverables aligned to the ZKsync vision.
+• PLAN: Outline a long-term project plan (for example 6-months to 2+ years) with outcomes, milestones, and deliverables aligned to the ZKsync Governance North Star, endorsed ZKsync Strategic Priorities, and the ZK Credo.

 • Specify KPIs supporting those outcomes and the overarching vision of the Token Program.
 Include how those KPIs will be measured (e.g. onchain, elsewhere).